Steven Black (businessman)

-Steven "Steve" D. Black (born 1953) is the former Vice-Chairman of JP Morgan Chase & Co.
-He previously served as the Co-Chief Executive Officer of JP Morgan, the investment banking subsidiary of JP Morgan Chase.
-He is a 1974 graduate of Duke University, and has served on the New York Development Council.
+Steven "Steve" D. Black (born 1953) is the former Vice-Chairman of JPMorgan Chase & Co.
+He previously served as the Co-Chief Executive Officer of J.P.
+Morgan, the investment banking subsidiary of JPMorgan Chase.

+Biography

+Black is a 1974 graduate of Duke University, and has served on the New York Development Council.
 In October 2009 he was succeeded by Jes Staley.
+He began his career at Smith Barney, where he was part of the company's trainee program in 1974.
+He rose to become the head of the company's capital markets division and, by 1993, he was appointed vice chairman.
+He left the company in 1998 together with his mentor, Jamie Dimon, who was then the company's president.

+In 2000, JPMorgan tapped Black to head its global equities unit.
+He was credited for the company's acquisition of Bear Sterns.

 In April 2020, he was elected to the board of Wells Fargo.

 Black and his wife Lyn live in Greenwich, Connecticut.